RULES

 At Nationals, ID Dance National Title Winners receive a National Title Crown, Official Sash, Certificates, Exciting Scholarships, and access to exclusive leadership and mentorship opportunities, representing the highest level of excellence within the ID experience.

-At each ID event, a Teacher Appreciation Gift will be awarded through a designated giveaway during the Awards Ceremony.
+One studio will be selected to receive a custom ID backpack filled with curated goodies, including a JBL speaker, cozy blanket, portable charger, and more.
+At ID, we celebrate the dancers and the educators who make it all possible.
 Studios participating with group entries are automatically included, while studios attending with solo and duet entries only are not eligible.
 At Nationals, ID Dance hosts multiple Teacher Appreciation Giveaways throughout the event to further celebrate and recognize our educators.

 Dance Parent Drawing